Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Generalizing Proper -Thin Graphs

 Now, for every $1 \le i \le j \le 3$, the set $V_i\cup V_{j}$ induces connected components where each one consists of only two (or one if $i=j$) rows.
 This fact allows us to naturally order, within $\leq_{ij}$, the components ``from left to right'' without the influence of the other components, and thus easily satisfy the conditions of Definition~\ref{def:mixThin}.
-Formally, for all $(a,b), (c,d) \in V_i \cup V_{j}$, let $(a,b) \le_{ij} (c,d)$ iff Case (c) is similar to (b) with BFS layering of $T$ in place of grid rows.
+Formally, for all $(a,b), (c,d) \in V_i \cup V_{j}$, let $(a,b) \le_{ij} (c,d)$ iff \textbf{c)} This case is similar to b) with BFS layering of $T$ in place of grid rows, see Figure~\ref{figure:grid-tree}, right.
+Let $T=(V,E)$, and $d(u,v)$ denote the distance between $u$ and $v$ in~$T$.
+We choose any root $r\in V(T)$ and define our partition $(V_1, V_2, V_3)$ of $V$ as the ``BFS layers from $r$ modulo~$3$'', formally as $V_i=\{v \in V : d(r, v) \equiv i \mod{3}\}$ for $i=1,2,3$.
+Observe that, for any $1 \le i < j \le 3$, the subgraph induced on $V_i\cup V_j$ consists of disjoint stars, and an order placing the stars one after another would work in Definition~\ref{def:mixThin}.